 To achieve a proxy of sustainability, renewal must be at its cause.

 Please pay attention to some companies aligning themselves with evolution’s paradoxical nature.
 Steve Jobs renamed Apple Computer into Apple, and for Apple to become sustainable, it had to rely on products that may not involve the sale of a computer.
-But then he made a mistake; he designed a key product strategy that is non-renewable, wait for it.
+But then he made a mistake; he designed a non-renewable key product strategy.
+Wait for it.
 Shell Oil renamed itself to Shell, and for Shell to become a sustainable company, it cannot be dependent on oil as a non-renewable resource.

 The Human Element